TNTurnerLab/ACES/README.md

 *   <a name="genomesdb"><h5>"genomesdb"</h5></a>
     *   This will be the pathway to the one txt document that holds the names all genomes that the user will use in the pipeline.
         *   EX: ENSEMBL_AND_VGP_TOGETHER_FILE.txt
-            *   Pre-generated filse with specie named found within the the github.
-Variations of these files may be used, or one of the pregenerated files could be used as well.
+            *   Pre-generated files with specie named found within the  GitHub.
+Variations of these files may be used, or one of the pre-generated files could be used as well.
 *   <a name="query"><h5>"query"</h5></a>
     *   A file that includes the directory and file name of your input file, this will be used as the query of the blast.
-It is recommeneded that user puts file inside pre generated file named USERS query Files.
-If user choses not to, full file path along with file name needs to be chaged in config.json file.
+It is recommended that user puts file inside pre generated file named USERS query Files.
+If user chooses not to, full file path along with file name needs to be changed in config.json file.
         *   Must be a FASTA file
 *   <a name="dbs"><h5>"dbs"</h5></a>
     *   The file path in which all '*-unmasked.fa' and '*.dna.toplevel.fa' files are located.
 File path should NOT end with '/'.
 *   <a name="tH"><h5>"tH"</h5></a>
     *   User generated threshold value that can be changed.
-Can contain user decimials.
+Can contain user decimals.

 Back to [HOW TO RUN](#HOWRUN)